Java: After the arrival of modern humans

+The Greek geographer Ptolemy called the island Iabadius or Sabadius (Ιαβαδίου or Σαβαδίου).
+Ptolemy said that the name meant the "Island of Barley" and produced a lot of grain and gold, adding that its metropolis was Argyre (Ἀργυρῆ) meaning silver in Greek.

 According to Chinese record Míng Shǐ, the Javanese kingdom was founded in 65 BC, or 143 years before the story of Aji Saka began.

 The story of Aji Saka is a Neo Javanese story.
 This story has not yet been found to be relevant in the Old Javanese text.
 This story tells of events in the Medang Kamulan kingdom in Java in the past.
 At that time, the king of Medang Kamulan Prabu Dewata Cengkar was replaced by Aji Saka.
 This story is considered as an allegory of the entry of Indians into Java.
 Referring to the Liang dynasty information, the Javanese kingdom was divided into two: the pre-Hinduism kingdom and the post-Hindu kingdom, which began in 78 AD.

 Hindu–Buddhist kingdoms era

-The Taruma and Sunda kingdoms of western Java appeared in the 4th and 7th centuries respectively, while the Kalingga Kingdom sent embassies to China starting in 640.
-However, the first major principality was the Mataram Kingdom that was founded in central Java at the beginning of the 8th century.
+The Taruma kingdom of western Java existed from the 5th to the 7th centuries, while the Heling kingdom sent embassies to China starting in 640.
+However, the first major principality was the Mataram kingdom that was founded in central Java at the beginning of the 8th century.
 Mataram's religion centered on the Hindu god Shiva, and the kingdom produced some of Java's earliest Hindu temples on the Dieng Plateau.
 Around the 8th century, the Sailendra dynasty rose in Kedu Plain and become the patron of Mahayana Buddhism.
 This ancient kingdom built monuments such as the 9th century Borobudur and Prambanan in central Java.

 Around the 10th century, the center of power shifted from central to eastern Java.
 The eastern Javanese kingdoms of Kediri, Singhasari and Majapahit were mainly dependent on rice agriculture, yet also pursued trade within the Indonesian archipelago, and with China and India.
 Majapahit was established by Wijaya, and by the end of the reign of Hayam Wuruk (r.
 1350–89) it claimed sovereignty over the entire Indonesian archipelago, although control was likely limited to Java, Bali, and Madura.
 Hayam Wuruk's prime minister, Gajah Mada, led many of the kingdom's territorial conquests.
 Previous Javanese kingdoms had their power based on agriculture, however, Majapahit took control of ports and shipping lanes and became Java's first commercial empire.
 With the death of Hayam Wuruk and the coming of Islam to Indonesia, Majapahit went into decline.